wookwank/detection/README.md

 (Optional) For instructions on setting up an edge server and AR headsets, please refer to the [installation guide](https://easyvizar.github.io/installation.html).

 1. Build the Docker image using the [Dockerfile](https://github.com/SamsungLabs/imvoxelnet/blob/master/docker/Dockerfile).
-Replace `image_name` with your desired name for the Docker image.
+Replace `{image_name}` with your desired name for the Docker image.

 ```console
 docker build . -t {image_name}